yphsieh/16S-ITGDB/README.md

 # 16S-ITGDB
-16S-ITGDB is an integrated database for improving taxonomic classification of 16S ribosomal RNA (rRNA) sequences.
+16S-ITGDB is an integrated database for improving taxonomic classification of full-length 16S ribosomal RNA (rRNA) sequences.
 Taxonomic classification requires 16S rRNA classifiers and reference databases.
 Reference databases such as SILVA, RDP, and Greengenes were used for classification tasks.
 Each database has its own pros and cons.
 16S-ITGDB takes the advantages of these databases and were designed for better taxonomy assignment performance.

 We proposed two types of integrations, including sequence-based and taxonomy-based ITGDB.
 Both of them are currently integrated from RDP (version NO18), SILVA (version 138), and Greengenes (version 13_8) OTU clustering databases with 99% of sequence similarity.